Meningitis

 - Mental changes/confusion

 If you have bacterial meningitis, you will need to be hospitalized and isolated to prevent further spread of the infection.
-You will be treated with intravenous antibiotics.
+You will be treated with intravenous antibiotics (given with fluids through a needle in your veins).
 People who have had close contact with persons with known bacterial meningitis urgently should contact the Student Health Center medical clinic or their primary care provider to consider a preventive course of antibiotics.
+This is important for disease caused by meningococcus and by a bacteria called Haemophilus influenzae B (or H.flu, or HiB for short).
+Preventive antibiotic treatment for these can prevent the disease in susceptible individuals if given in time after exposure.

 Anyone can get meningococcal meningitis.
 Healthy habits are still important: not smoking, getting adequate exercise and eating well, managing stress, washing hands and not sharing oral or respiratory secretions

 Vaccination is the BEST form of protection.
-There two types of meningococcal vaccine, one can help prevent meningococcal disease caused by subgroups A, C, W and Y and the other can help prevent the disease caused by subgroup B. Ideally college students under the age of 23 should receive these vaccines before coming to campus.
+There two types of meningococcal vaccine.
+One can help prevent meningococcal disease caused by subgroups A, C, W and Y. The other can help prevent the disease caused by subgroup B. Ideally college students under the age of 23 should receive these vaccines before coming to campus.
 These vaccines are also available at the Student Health Center Immunization Clinic.
 Call 812-855-7688 to schedule an appointment.

 Viral Meningitis